Illustrated Lakota Story of Generational Connections

 While Cynthia provided the illustrations to accompany the story’s thirteen pages, I didn’t have art for the cover.
 Or the title page, glossary, artist statement, and colophon in the back of the book.
 These would also depend on some creative extensions of the original art.

-After a quick discussion—publisher, author/artist, and designer—we settled on the preferred image to use on the front cover, with the suggestion of incorporating the graffiti text.
-This was a good image to use, because it offered the ability to wrap the image around and create the back cover.
+After a brief discussion among the publisher, author/artist, and designer, we settled on the preferred image to use on the front cover, with the suggestion of incorporating the graffiti text.
+This was a good image to use because it allowed for the image to be wrapped around and used as the back cover.
 And, as a bonus, I repurposed one of the unused cover concepts for the title page.

 Typography & Interior